keras-team/keras-contrib/PULL_REQUEST_TEMPLATE.md

 **- How you can verify it**
 <!--
-You need a good justification for not including tests if your pull request is a bug fix or adds a new feature to Keras.
+You need a good justification for not including tests if your pull request is a bug fix or adds a new feature to Keras-contrib.
 -->